 Minimal preparation Emax restorations to improve an occlusal plane slant (canted upper teeth) and to remove the "dark lines at the gumline" on the back teeth.

 Technology has come a long way in cosmetic dentistry.
 This especially applies to the area of porcelain technology.
 Emax is a beautiful, durable ceramic being used for crowns.
 It is perfect in areas of the mouth with high esthetic demand.
 This new porcelain is becoming very popular.
 Read on to learn more about the benefits, minimum preparation possibilities, and advantages of Emax crowns.

 Traditionally, significant enamel removal was required to place porcelain crowns and veneers.
-Advanced techniques now allow dentists to place veneers with little to no preparation.
+Advanced dental laboratory techniques now allow dentists to place veneers with little to no preparation.
 Dr. James Fondriest performs this treatment for qualified patients at Lake Forest Dental Arts in Chicago, IL.

 About This Case: You don’t have to have your teeth drilled down to stubs

 We hear these remorseful words daily: “I should have worn my retainer after my braces were removed.”
 This patient had significant drifting of her teeth over the 20 years since her braces.
 She also had some dentistry of low quality.
 The crowns on her back teeth were not that old but already had recession and dark metal showing at the margins.
 She wanted to have everything straight, clean and fresh again but didn’t want her teeth “drilled down to stubs”.
 Looking at her “before” picture, her gum levels were uneven, the front incisors slanted to her left, the teeth were asymmetrically shaped.